casper-network/docs-archive/part-a/03-highway.md

 #### Rule 5: omega message

 Let $j$ be the id of current round.
-At tick $j + R \cdot 2^n$ I create a ballot $b$, using all tips of my local j-dag as justifications of $b$.
+At tick $j + omega–delay \cdot 2^n$ I create a ballot $b$, using all tips of my local j-dag as justifications of $b$.

-$R \in(0,1)$ is a blockchain parameter - to be picked by simulation and then hardcoded.
+$omega–delay \in(0,1)$ is a blockchain parameter - to be picked by simulation and then hardcoded.

 ## Adjusting round exponent

 We assume that for a fixed validator $v$ its round exponent is a function $n_v: Int \to Int$.
 When a validator want to adjust his round exponent, it must be done at a tick which happens to be the boundary of both the old-length round and the new-length round.
 Mathematically it transforms to saying that $n_v(i) = n_v(i-1)$ unless $i$ is a multiple of both $2^{n_v(i)}$ and $2^{n_v(i-1)}$.

 Auto-adjusting of round lengths is based on an internal finalizer which every validator must run.
-This finalizer would run with $FTT$ set as blockchain-wide constant ($FTT=1%$ sounds like a good candidate value here) and $acknowledgement–level=1$.
+This finalizer would run with fault tolerance threshold $ftt$ set as blockchain-wide constant ($ftt=1\%$ sounds like a good candidate value here) and $acknowledgement–level=1$.

 For adjusting round exponents we set two blockchain-wide integer constants, both expressing number of rounds: